Azure/cortana-intelligence-quality-assurance/Automated Deployment Guide/Post Deployment Instructions.md

       - Click **"Publish"** on the top panel.
 Choose **'My Workspace'** and few seconds later a window appears displaying "Publishing succeeded".

       - Click the link on the screen to open it in a browser.
-On the left panel, go to the **Dataset** section, right click the dataset *'EnergyDemandForecastSolution'*, choose **Dataset Settings**.
+On the left panel, go to the **Dataset** section, right click the appropriate dataset, choose **Dataset Settings**.
 In the pop out window, click **Enter credentials** and enter your database credentials by following the instructions.
 To find detailed instructions, please see [Publish from Power BI Desktop](https://support.powerbi.com/knowledgebase/articles/461278-publish-from-power-bi-desktop).

       - Now you can see new items showing under 'Reports' and 'Datasets'.
 To create a new dashboard: click the **'+'** sign next to the
         **Dashboards** section on the left pane.
 Enter the name "Energy Demand Forecasting Demo" for this new dashboard.